 We encourage you to apply if you have a PhD degree and at least two years of postdoctoral experience.

-PLEASE MENTION THE POSITION YOUR APPLYING FOR IN THE COVER LETTER
+PLEASE MENTION THE POSITION YOU ARE APPLYING FOR IN THE COVER LETTER

 For those who know suitable candidates: please send a message to the Dean of the department: the department board will then channel the recruitment further.